 Published Tuition and Fee and Room and Board Charges

-- About two-thirds of full-time students pay for college with the assistance of grant aid, and some of the remaining one-third students receive federal tax credits and deductions to help cover expenses.
+- About two-thirds of full-time students pay for college with the assistance of grant aid; many receive federal tax credits and deductions to help cover expenses.

 Variation in Tuition and Fees

-- Thirteen percent of full-time students at public four-year colleges and universities attend institutions that increased their published prices by 9% or more in 2012-13; 24% attend institutions that increased their prices by less than 3%.
+- Twelve percent of full-time students in the public four-year sector attend institutions that did not increase their published tuition prices at all in 2013-14 and another 41% faced increases below 3%; 3% of students attend institutions that increased their prices by 9% or more.

-- In the private nonprofit four-year sector, 72% of full-time students attend institutions that increased their tuition and fees by between 3% and 6% in 2012-13.;about 19% attend institutions that increased their prices by less than 3%, while about 2% faced increases of 9% or more.
+- In the private nonprofit four-year sector, 70% of full-time students attend institutions that increased their tuition and fees by between 3% and 6% in 2013-14; 25% attend institutions that increased their prices by less than 3%, and less than 1% faced increases of 9% or more.

-- The average published tuition and fee price for undergraduates enrolled at public master’s universities is 80% of the price at public doctoral universities—$7,606 versus $9,539.
+- The average published in-state tuition and fee price for undergraduates enrolled at public master’s universities is $7,750, compared to $9,804 at public doctoral universities.

-- The average published tuition and fee price for undergraduates enrolled at private nonprofit master’s universities is 73% of the price at private doctoral universities—$25,997 versus $35,660.
+- The average published tuition and fee price for undergraduates enrolled at private nonprofit master’s universities is $26,798, compared to $37,171 at private doctoral universities.

-- The lowest published tuition and fee prices for public four-year colleges and universities institutions are $4,278 in Wyoming and $5,595 in Utah.
+- The lowest published in-state tuition and fees at public four-year institutions are $4,404 in Wyoming and $5,885 in Alaska.

-- From 2007–08 to 2012–13, percentage changes in inflation-adjusted public two-year tuition and fees ranged from a decline of 3% in Maine and an increase of 1% in Montana to increases of 49% in Virginia and 104% in California—which still has the lowest prices in the country.
+- From 2008-09 to 2013-14, increases in tuition and fees at public two-year institutions ranged from 1% in Maine and North Dakota to 62% in Georgia and 111% in California, which still has the lowest prices in the country.

 What Students Actually Pay

-- Full-time students at public two-year colleges receive an estimated average of $4,350 in grant aid from all sources and federal tax benefits to help them pay the average $3,131 published tuition and fees, as well as some of their other expenses.
+- In 2013-14, full-time students at public two-year colleges receive an average of about $4,810 in grant aid from all sources and tax benefits to help them pay the average $3,264 published tuition and fees, plus some of their other expenses.

-- In 2011, the $100,096 median income for families headed by a four-year college graduate was more than twice the median income for families headed by a high school graduate.
+- In 2012, the $101,909 median family income for families headed by a four-year college graduate was more than twice the median income for families headed by a high school graduate.